 Yeah, we did a two day tour in the Amazon jungle.
+Hard to believe.

 Amazon Jungle Tour from Banos Ecuador

 - Traveling to Ecuador?
 What you need to know

 - How much did our trip to Ecuador cost?

 - Getting from the Quito Airport to Quito City Center

 - Top 8 Things to do in Banos, Ecuador

 - Bike Ride From Banos to Puyo and the Devil’s Cauldron Waterfall

 - Hike from Banos to Casa del Arbol and the Swing of Death

 - Amazon Jungle Tour, Second Day